ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * If the leader and helper continued, then the leader computes its next state transition ("prep_next") and sends the helper a Transition message with the VDAF payload computed as described below.

+[CP: What if the nonce doesn't match?
+Should the leader skip?]

 If continuing, the payload of the leader's Transition message is computed as follows.
 Let `leader_message` denote the last VDAF message it computed and let